lambrospetrou/lambrospetrou.github.io/src/_posts/2025-08-17-investing-leveraged-qqq-macd.md

 When the MACD line cross under the zero line it means that the 12-period EMA moves lower than the 26-period EMA, indicating a bear trend therefore we EXIT our position.

 The fact that we use weekly charts makes the MACD crossovers usable, otherwise there would be a lot of noise, even more than the simple crossover strategy we explored earlier.

-### Cross symbol strategy

-Doing any technical analysis and signal detection on QQQ3 directly leads to noise and false positives, both for entries and exits, because each movement is significant.

-We concluded that in this situation it's better to use a less volatile symbol for detecting the signals, and use the more volatile but highly correlated symbol for the trade execution.

-For example, the QQQ3 is the more volatile sibling of QQQ, so we detect signals on QQQ and execute on QQQ3.

-Stop losses (see below) are calculated on the traded symbol, though, for proper risk management.

 ## Risk management with stop losses